 The Cost of Going Green with Hot Water Heating

 We’ll get to specifics in a minute, but for starters let’s address what’s on most homeowners’ minds when the subject of green remodeling comes up: cost.
-With hot water heating, how much you end up spending is largely a matter of choice.
+Whebn it comes to hot water heater prices, how much you end up spending is largely a matter of choice.
 You can spend more upfront by installing a new, energy-efficient hot water heating system, or you can keep your costs down by upgrading the water heater you currently have.
 If your current hot water heater is starting to sprout a few gray hairs, upgrading to a new system is likely to pay for itself in a few short years.
 And if you take measures to improve the energy efficiency of an older unit, you’ve got nothing to lose.
 Either way, you stand to significantly reduce energy use (and costs) associated with heating water in your home.

 The True Value of Going Green with Hot Water Heating